koondax/koondax.github.io/_posts/2025-07-16-PEREGRINE-has-landed.markdown

 ---

 <h4>Our proposal on developing next generation of Freeform Gradient Index (F-GRIN) Optics just got approved by NWO (Dutch Research Council) with a budget of over 2M € 🥳.
-With consortium partners Delft & Twente, and industrial partners ASML, Signify, Anteryon, Demcon, & JMO, its time to usher in a new era in optical technology. </h4>
+With consortium partners Delft & Twente, and industrial partners ASML, Signify, Anteryon, Demcon, & JMO, it is time to usher in a new era in optical technology. </h4>

 <img src="/Pictures/Logo-peregine.jpg" alt="THE PEREGRINE logo!! sure to take the world by storm like its namesake">